russmckendrick/records/content/albums/going-for-the-one-476246/index.md

 ---
 title: "Yes - Going For The One"
-album_artist: "Yes"
+artist: "Yes"
-album_title: "Going For The One"
+album_name: "Going For The One"
 date: 2016-03-16
 release_id: "476246"
 slug: "going-for-the-one-476246"
+hideSummary: true
 cover:
     image: "going-for-the-one-476246.jpg"
+    alt: "Going For The One by Yes"
+    caption: "Going For The One by Yes"
-tags: ["Rock"]
+genres: ["Rock"]
-hideSummary: true
+styles: ["Prog Rock"]
 ---

 ## Tracklisting